 Select Dates through October 29

-The Leonardo is hosting Halloween activities all month for family and adults alike.
+The Leonardo is hosting Halloween activities all month for families and adults alike.
 Events include face painting, trick-or-treating and pumpkin decorating.
 Visit their site for the full list of activities.

 Club Area 51